Homogenization of elasto-plastic plate equations with vanishing hardening: Simultaneous homogenization and vanishing of hardening

-Recalling the definitions of zero-th and first order moments of functions and measures (see \Cref{moments of functions} and \Cref{moments of measures}), we introduce the following analogue of the duality between moments of stresses and plastic strains.
+Recalling the definitions of zeroth and first order moments of functions and measures (see \Cref{moments of functions} and \Cref{moments of measures}), we introduce the following analogue of the duality between moments of stresses and plastic strains (see also \cite{Buzancic.Davoli.Velcic.2024.2nd}).

 \begin{definition} Let $\Sigma \in \calK_{0}$ and let $(\bar{u}, u_3, E, P) \in \calA_{0}$.
-We define the distributions $[ \bar{\Sigma} : \bar{P} ]$ and $[ \hat{\Sigma} : \hat{P} ]$ on $\calY$ by
+We define the distributions $[ {\PINK\zerothI{\Sigma}\BLACK} : {\PINK\zerothI{P}\BLACK} ]$ and $[ {\PINK\firstI{\Sigma}\BLACK} : {\PINK\firstI{P}\BLACK} ]$ on $\calY$ by

 for every $\varphi \in C^{\infty}(\calY)$. \end{definition}